elleful/Security-Analyst-Incident-Management/README.md

 ### Tools Used

 - NIST Computer Security Incident Handling Guide
+- Virustotal
+- Crowdstrike
 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.